finalnewboutnsi-04-1

 The Pro-Rata Rule: A Potential Pitfall

-One of the most important considerations when executing a Backdoor Roth IRA is the pro-rata rule.
+One of the most important considerations when executing a Backdoor Roth IRA is the pro-rata rule, which affects the tax implications of a roth conversion.
 This rule requires you to account for all traditional IRAs you own when calculating the taxes owed on a conversion.

 For example: